philwild/infosecdocs/docs/README.md

 	> This could be caused by a number of things.
 	>
 	> Check that the search that drives the dashboard is finding data within your Splunk environment.
 You can find this out by clicking on the `magnifying glass` in the bottom right of the dashboard and examining the associated search string.
 The first line will identify the data model that the dashboard is based on.
-Revisit the configuration steps to ensure the right data is feeding the data model.
+Revisit the configuration steps to ensure the right data is feeding the identified data model.
 	>
 	> Try simplifying the search to determine what part of the search is preventing data from being displayed.
 Try removing all but the first line of the search and see if data is returned.
 Try re-adding additional lines from the original search, one-by-one to identify what, if anything, in the search is excluding data from being returned.
 You might find there is something in your data that is not fully CIM compliant.
 You may need to revisit the configuration.
 	>